CWallis92/chris-games-portfolio/feedback.md

 - [x] Use error handling middleware functions in app and extracted to separate directory/file
 - [x] Consistently use `Promise.reject` in either models _**OR**_ controllers ​
-      Not 100% on board with code xxxxxx
-      ​

 ## Extra Advanced Tasks